joway/node-kfk/README.md

 ## Why I need it

-Kafka is not friendly enough for common programers who don't have clear knowledge on it.
+Kafka is not friendly enough for common programmers who don't have clear knowledge on it.

-Considering our usage are coincident at most of the time, so we want to provide a simple client for the programers who just have simple use case on kafka.
+Considering our usage are coincident at most of the time, so we want to provide a simple client for the programmers who just have simple use case on kafka.

 `node-kfk` is a **real** high-level client based on [node-rdkafka](https://github.com/Blizzard/node-rdkafka).
-If you want control your consumer more deeply, node-rdkafka may be your right choice.
+If you want to control your consumer more deeply, node-rdkafka may be your right choice.

 ## Usage